My Home Page with Links to My Other Book Reviews

 Meanings of Life by Roy Baumeister

-Baumeister’s work has a tendency to imply this is the way things are, so that is the way they should be.
+Contents include many good ideas, but Baumeister’s work sometimes implies this is the way things are, so that is the way they should be.
 Worth browsing.

 A Dose of Sanity: Mind, Medicine and Misdiagnosis 1996 —Sydney Walker III

-I was planning to write a full review of this, but I lost my notes.
+I was planning to write a full review, but I lost my notes.
 Oh, well.
-Explores psychological philosophy and brain disorders that often go unrecognized.
+Explores psychological philosophy and often unrecognized brain disorders.
 It includes a fine chapter on protecting yourself from misdiagnosis.
-Case studies do not often interest me, but these ones did.
+Case studies do not often intrigue me, but these ones did.
 I read this well past my bedtime (acute interest apnea disorder).
 Worth a look.

 Your Own Worst Enemy: Understanding the Paradox of Self-Defeating Behavior —Steven Berglas and Roy Baumeister